Jose Altuve Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

+- The 8.8 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.

-- The Yankees have a 3.91 team ERA that ranks 10th across all MLB pitching staffs.
+- The Yankees have a 3.94 team ERA that ranks 10th across all league pitching staffs.

-- Severino makes the start for the Yankees, his 13th of the season.
-He is 2-5 with a 7.49 ERA and 50 strikeouts in 57 2/3 innings pitched.
+- Cortes makes the start for the Yankees, his 12th of the season.
+He is 5-2 with a 5.16 ERA and 59 strikeouts in 59 1/3 innings pitched.

-- In his most recent appearance on Sunday, the righty threw 3 1/3 innings against the Baltimore Orioles, giving up nine earned runs while surrendering 10 hits.
+- In his last appearance on Wednesday, May 31, the left-hander threw five innings against the Seattle Mariners, giving up two earned runs while surrendering five hits.

-- The 29-year-old has a 7.49 ERA and 7.8 strikeouts per nine innings across 12 games this season, while giving up a batting average of .329 to opposing hitters.
+- In 11 games this season, the 28-year-old has amassed a 5.16 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .253 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.